dhendrix/dediprog2up/README.md

 There are a few online PCB fabrication companies.
 For this project I used Oshpark since they make it super-easy to order boards that were made with KiCad.
 Just upload the .kicad_pcb file to their website and they'll do the rest.

+Here is a project page at Oshpark where you can order directly: https://oshpark.com/shared_projects/HCAx2AVW

 ## Additional Parts
 ### Headers